NOTE: This post was first written and shared in 2016.

 But the reality is that, this transformation happened purely by accident.
-Because actually all these years, I have never really been overly conscious about or diligent about 'healthy eating' but something happened in the 2014-2015 that led this transformation to become the doctor/chef/coach/advocate of 'Healthy Eating' that I am today
+Because actually all these years, I have never really been overly conscious about nor diligent about 'healthy eating' but something happened in the 2014-2015 that led this transformation to become the doctor/chef/coach/advocate of 'Healthy Eating' that I am today

 Let me share.